Mail: simon@natural-photographer.co.uk

 Another unplanned photograph!
 This one was taken in Saltholme RSPB nature reserve again, this time from one of the bird hides.
 I remember it was a very dull day and this photograph was probably my favourite of the day as the bridge strikes a very imposing look through the gloom of the day.
 Perhaps next time I plan to go and visit a bridge I’ll come back with a handful of bird photos instead?

-1 September 2012, Leica R6.2, Summicron-R 50mm f/2, 1/125sec @ f/6.7, Cokin Gray Graduated filter 120, Fujichrome Velvia ISO 50.
+1 September 2012, Leica R6.2, Summicron-R 50mm f/2, 1/125sec @ f/6.7, Cokin Grey Graduated filter 120, Fujichrome Velvia ISO 50.

 27 May 2013, Leica R6.2, Vario-Elmar-R 105-280mm f/4.2 @ 135mm, 1/125sec @ f/8, Fujichrome Velvia ISO 50.

-Based on the photograps above, there are no prizes for guessing where this was taken!
 I like this image as the bridge is nicely out of focus but still easily recognisable.
 It is also one of those photos where not editing my photographs shows through as who would dare publish a photograph with an obvious mark showing?
 I think the thing on the right was probably an insect very close to the lens.

 21 June 1998, Minolta 9000, Minolta 28mm f/2.8, 1/60sec @ f/4.5, Cokin Circular Polarizer filter 164, Fujichrome Velvia ISO 50.